guidsen/react-simple-universal/README.md

 ## Simple example

-So we only need two files.
+We only need two files!

 `client.js`:
 ```javascript